Intellectual Property Department

 • registration and issue of certificate of registration.

-We explain, below, what is involved at each stage but if your application is complete and correct on filing and meets the requirements for registration, the first that you will hear from us is when you receive a notice telling you that your application is accepted and is about to be published in our Hong Kong Intellectual Property Journal for opposition.
+We explain, below, what is involved at each stage but if your application is complete and correct on filing and meets the requirements for registration, we will issue a notice to tell you that your application is accepted and is about to be published in our Hong Kong Intellectual Property Journal for opposition.

 Q: If my application for registration is accepted, is my mark automatically registered?